Getting started

 Create the following file in

-android\app\src\main\res\xml\backup_rules.xml
+android\app\src\main\res\xml\backup_rules.xml -

 Create the following file in

-- in
+android\app\src\main\res\xml\data_extraction_rules.xml - in

-add the following attributes toapplication
+android\app\src\main\AndroidManifest.xmladd the following attributes toapplicationtag:

 -